feron-tech/lte-sidelink/README.md

 It is clear that both discovery messages contained in the tx waveform have been recovered successfully at the receiver side.

-### Walkthrough Example 3: Sidelink communication transceiver simulation
+### Example 3: Sidelink communication transceiver simulation
 #### A short introduction to the D2D Communication mode
 The sidelink communication mode is used for typical data applications such as VoIP and on-demand video-streaming.
 Compared to the the discovery mode, the data-rate and reliability requirements are more demanding.
 Thus, a more complex protocol has been drafted.
 In particular:
 * Resource allocation, both on mode-specific and user-specific levels, is very similar to the approach described in the discovery mode: based on L3 (RRC) or L1 (DCI) signaling, a subset of uplink cell resources are first made available for sidelink communication transmissions (forming respective subframe and PRB resouce pools), and then, at a second stage specific resources are assigned to competing UEs.